So, you want to learn about Islam — by Peter Burrows firstname.lastname@example.org 11/5/20

 Rivaling Ibn Kathir in popularity, is the Tafsir al-Jalalya.
 The work of two scholars who shared ‘Jalal’ in their names, it was published in 1505 and, wonder of wonders, is only one volume, a mere 675 pages; $40 at Amazon, paperback.

 Tafsirs are important because they embody scholarly consensus, which over the years has solidified into unassailable dogma, from which there can be NO disagreement.
 Any credible Islamic scholar should have all three of the above tafsirs.

-They total over 15,000 pages.
+So far, we’re up to over 19,000 pages.
 You think that about does it?
 Oh, no-no-no, mon ami.
 We’re just getting started.

 The other problem with the Koran is that it specifically deifies the sayings and doings of Muhammad, Allah’s “Messenger.”
 Since the Koran does not, ostensibly, have anything in it that was said or done by Muhammad, we need to refer to the biographies of Muhammad, called the “sira”, and recollections of what Muhammad said and did, called the “hadith.”